-When it comes to starting a business or startup, one of the biggest mistake owners make is giving away too much equity to people who were there at the start, but didn’t end up pulling their weight.
+When it comes to starting a business, one of the biggest mistakes owners make is giving away too much equity.
+This especially applies to people who were there at the start, but didn’t end up pulling their weight.
 This can also be an issue for employees who are present when shares are distributed but don’t end up sticking around.
 To avoid this, every startup should start investing in vesting.
 This sets a timeframe and criteria for shares to be handed to the recipient.
 In this article, we’ll discuss how vesting works and what investing in vesting means for the ownership of your company.

-The principle is simple enough: individuals contribute to a startup to build a product or service and are given equity in the business in exchange for their efforts.
+Individuals contribute to a startup and are given equity in the business in exchange for their efforts.
 A vesting schedule outlines the percentage of shares to be vested according to a particular timeframe or target.
-The schedule gives the company the right to purchase a percentage of the founder’s equity in case he or she walks away.
+The schedule gives the company the right to purchase a percentage of the founder’s equity in case they leave the company.

 Why do you need a Vesting Schedule?

-If you have a Vesting Schedule then if your business partner walks away after a couple of months, he or she will not be able to claim his percentage because the company purchased his or her equity when they left the company.
-In essence, vesting protects founders from each other and aligns incentives so everybody focuses towards a common goal: building a successful company.
+If you have a Vesting Schedule, in the event that your business partner walks away after a couple of months, they will not be able to claim their percentage.
+This is because the company purchased the equity when they left the company.
+In essence, vesting protects founders from each other.
+It also aligns incentives so everybody focuses on a common goal – building a successful company.

 Cliffs are common in vesting and mark the point at which shares begin to vest.
 A one-year cliff would mean that if you, as a founder, left before the first year was up, you wouldn’t be entitled to any of your shares.
 At the one year anniversary, you will have 25% of your shares vested.
-After that, vesting usually occurs monthly
+After that, vesting usually occurs monthly.